IBM/maximo-labs/docs/monitor-hol/connect_device.md

 ![Check Physical Interface State Events](/img/monitor/i38.png) &nbsp;

 # Store Data
 This next exercise focuses how and what database tables your device data is stored in.
-Make sure you have completed the earlier exercises in this lab.
+Make sure you have completed the earlier exercises in this Exercise.
 You should already have device type with an active physical and logical interface and that you have at least one device of that type sending data.

 1. You can check if your device is connected and sending data through an interface by browsing devices in the IoT Platform service and checking your devices status, recent events and state.
 Look at logs tab for troubleshooting issues.
 You should see values update when look at the state interface.
 Make sure you Nordic Thingy is powered up and sending data through Chrome Bluetooth connection.
 ![Device Data State](/img/monitor/i39.png) &nbsp;